MacHu-GWU/aws_dla_opensearch_examples/README.rst

 ------------------------------------------------------------------------------
 You can do the develop from your local MAC laptop.
 For windows computer, some linux command may not work properly.

 Another easy way is to create a AWS Cloud 9 dev environment, it is a cloud IDE environment on a EC2 virtual machine.
 It only takes a few clicks and a few minutes to create one, so you can start development from any computer.
-You can find a `This <set_up_development_environment_using_aws_cloud9_>`_.
+You can find a `simple AWS Cloud 9 tutorial here <https://github.com/MacHu-GWU/aws_dla_opensearch_examples#set-up-development-environment-using-aws-cloud-9>`_

 1. Check your current system Python and virtualenv CLI